End Times (album)

 End Times is the eighth studio album by American rock band Eels released on January 19, 2010.
-End Times is the second in a trilogy of concept albums starting with 2009's Hombre Lobo and finishing with Tomorrow Morning, released later in 2010.
+End Times is the second in a trilogy of concept albums covering lust, loss and redemption starting with 2009's Hombre Lobo, which covered lust, and finishing with Tomorrow Morning, which covered redemption and released later in 2010.
+The album was self-produced by frontman Mark Oliver Everett and includes songs about divorce.
+The cover was designed by American cartoonist Adrian Tomine.

-Content

-The album was self-produced by frontman Mark Oliver Everett and focuses on themes of divorce and aging.
-The cover was designed by Adrian Tomine.